NotTimTam/cms/README.md

 -   Global template and templates for specific menu items.
 -   User management as well as role and permission definitions.
 -   Plugin installer.
--   Front-end icon pack support?
+-   Front-end icon pack support? (should be template level)
 -   Global Configuration, can be used to define password validation regex, and user experience on the back-end/front-end.
 -   Favicon/Metadata control.
 Perhaps at template level.
--   Bcrypt Salt Length in env.
 -   Modules/Plugins
     -   User feedback module.
     -   Form module.